 Go stargazing (during the day and indoors!)

 There’s nothing better on a long vacation home with the kids than to go to a planetarium and be reminded of the infinite cosmos and your tiny place in it.
-It can bring some much-needed perspective if the kids are getting a little stir-crazy.
+It can bring some much-needed perspective if the kids are getting a little restless.
 And you can even pat yourself on the back for finding a real educational experience on a non-school day.

 Check out the planetarium shows at these museums: